 teeth) affect the benefits of using the zapper?

 zapper stimulates the bloodstream and immune system, according

 there any long-term side effects from long-term electrical

 current use on the body?
 One hears of clusters of child cancers

 in areas close to major power lines, for instance.

-due to high strength alternating magnetic fields, while the
+due to high strength alternating current (AC) magnetic fields,

-zapper uses very weak DC current pulses similar to natural nerve
+while the zapper uses very weak DC (Direct Current) pulses similar to natural nerve

 impulses.
-The Auto-Zap has been used successfully with tots as
+The Auto-Zap5 has been used successfully with tots as

 young as 1 month ( to deal with a nasty case of thrush in short